ElenaNam/RS-Clone/README.md

 ---

 **Setup**
-Clone the repository and install the dependencies
+1. Clone the repository and install the dependencies *npm install*
-*npm install*

-Start the frontend application locally
+2. Start the frontend application locally
 *npm start*
-... [add other steps here]

 ---

 **Available commands**
-npm start: Start the app locally in your development environment, by default it will be in http://localhost:3000. npm test: Run tests using watch mode. npm lint: Run linter.
+* npm start: Start the app locally in your development environment, by default it will be in http://localhost:3000.
-... [add other commands here]
+* npm test: Run tests using watch mode.
+* npm lint: Run linter.
+* npm run build: Run the production build

 ---